-^{7.} Walter Bagehot, The English Constitution, World's Classics Edition (London, 1928), p.
+7. Walter Bagehot, The English Constitution, World's Classics Edition (London, 1928), p.
 9.

 The North American counterpart of this system provided no such neat behind-the-scenes combination of interests.
 The local elected Assemblies, with a wider franchise and a wider distribution of property, came to be the voices of the agrarian frontier.
-The Legislative Council in the Canadas represented a combination of largescale wealth in land and trade.
+The Legislative Council in the Canadas represented a combination of large-scale wealth in land and trade.
 The Governor became the focus of a serious conflict of interest between the local communities and his imperial masters.
 Under such conditions harmony was only achieved by astute political management by the Governor.
 He, in his turn, suffered under the double disadvantage of strict control from Downing Street and (in most cases) a military background from which the arts of compromise and political management were notably absent.
-The result was collision without compromise, stiffnecked and unimaginative administration confronted with extremist and irresponsible legislative leadership.
+The result was collision without compromise, stiff-necked and unimaginative administration confronted with extremist and irresponsible legislative leadership.

-Responsible government was finally achieved in the eighteenforties.
-As H.A.
-Innis suggested, it was necessary to have responsible local politicians managing the administration of the provinces in order that the combined resources of the community be mobilized to underwrite the great developmental undertakings on which growth and prosperity of the colonies depended.8 The repeal of the Corn Laws and the Navigation Acts, and the revolution in British commercial policy from mercantilism to free trade weakened the vested interests in the old colonial system and removed one of the major obstacles to responsible government as a means of local autonomy.9
+Responsible government was finally achieved in the eighteen-forties in part because - as H. A. Innis suggested - it was necessary to have responsible local politicians managing the administration of the provinces in order that the combined resources of the community be mobilized to underwrite the great developmental undertakings on which growth and prosperity of the colonies depended.8 The repeal of the Corn Laws and the Navigation Acts, and the revolution in British commercial policy from mercantilism to free trade weakened the vested interests in the old colonial system and removed one of the major obstacles to responsible government as a means of local autonomy.9

 The question of colonial responsible government had been debated many times.
-In Canada, prominent members of the Reform Party like the Baldwins, had urged it.
+In Canada the Baldwins had urged it.
 Lord Durham had seen it as the one vital principle of British constitutionalism whose lack had turned the whole system of colonial government sour.
-A dispatch from Lord John Russell is the classic statement of the old Colonial Office view that no Governor could be put in the position of acknowledging two masters.10 The Colonial Office was unimpressed by Durham's breezy assertion that there was no real difficulty since it was perfectly possible to separate things imperial from things local, that the Governor could render unto his ministers the things that were the colonies' and render unto the Queen's ministers the things that were the Queen's.
-Perhaps the Colonial Office was right, but it is the genius of the British constitution to avoid logical dilemmas.
+A dispatch from Lord John Russell is the classic statement of the old Colonial Office view that no Governor could be put in the position of acknowledging two masters.10 The Colonial Office was unimpressed by Durham's breezy assertion that there was no real difficulty since it was perfectly possible to separate things imperial from things local, that the Governor could render unto his ministers the things that were the colonies' and render unto the Queen's

-8. H.A.
-Innis, Political Economy in the Modern State (Toronto, 1946), p.
+^{8.} H. A. Innis, Political Economy in the Modern State (Toronto, 1946), p.
 188.